Ken24T/calls-tally/IMPLEMENTATION_PLAN.md

 ### **PHASE 2: Main Window UI Restructuring**
 **File**: `src/ui/main_window.py`

+**Additional File**: `src/settings/settings_manager.py` (for window size persistence)

 #### Tasks:

 ##### 2.1 Window Configuration
 - Change from `setFixedSize(300, 860)` to `setMinimumSize(350, 900)`
 - Allow window to be resizable
 - Adjust layout policies for proper resizing behavior
+- **Window Position & Size Persistence**:
+  - If `remember_window_position` setting is True:
+    - Restore both position AND size from settings on startup
+    - Save both position AND size on window close
+  - If `remember_window_position` setting is False:
+    - Use default position and default size on startup
+    - Default size: 350x900 (or suitable starting size)
+    - Default position: Center of screen or (100, 100)

 ##### 2.2 Create New UI Components
 Replace `create_form()` method with new structure: